-- A 1:1 student-faculty ratio with a superb research faculty whose work crosses disciplines and languages.
+- 1:1 student-faculty ratio with a superb research faculty whose work crosses disciplines and languages.

-- A flexible curriculum tailored to each student’s interests and background.
+- Flexible curriculum tailored to each student’s interests and background.

-- A Comprehensive system of mentoring and advisement from the first year through the search for academic employment.
+- Comprehensive system of mentoring and advising from the first year through Project Publish and the search for academic employment.

 - Opportunities to engage with Vanderbilt’s Writing Studio.